 These reforms meant that it was now more likely working-class people could be elected to roles in local government.
 At the election of the first Council in December 1894, William was at the top of the poll.[1]
 He was then able to use his position to challenge the interests of the wealthy landowners in the parish.
 In his obituary in December 1934 the Gloucester Journal reported:

 On the Urban Council, one of his special cares was the footpath.
-It must be remembered that though tile district was called urban it was a thinly populated agricultural area.
+It must be remembered that though the district was called urban it was a thinly populated agricultural area.
 The farmer could drive his horse and cart, but others had to walk and woe betide the farmer who put barbed wire across a path or stile that was difficult to climb.[2]

 Also in 1894, he was elected onto the Boards of the Westbury Board of Guardians to administer the Poor Law.
 The Gloucester Journal obituary goes on to say: